BlueMap-Minecraft/BlueMapWiki/wiki/customization/Mods.md

 }
 ```

-This is the most annoying part, but it is only needed with worlds (chunks) stored in the 1.12.x format!
+This is the most annoying part, but it is only needed with worlds (chunks) stored in the 1.12.x format!<br>
 **So if you have a minecraft world with only 1.13.x and above, you don't need to do this.**

 Before 1.13 and [the flattening](https://minecraft.gamepedia.com/Java_Edition_1.13/Flattening), blocks are stored by